 Time and Place

 Treatment providers and therapists at Paradigm Malibu work hard to provide individualized treatment programs for each teen, and to help teens communicate and cooperate in a healthier way.
 Through one-on-one sessions, group therapy, classroom-style orientation and lessons, and group activities, Paradigm Malibu aims to create an environment that is conducive towards helping teens get better.

 The social aspect of teen borderline personality disorder treatment cannot be understated – learning to properly communicate with others and associate with them in a healthy way while maintaining a healthy sense of self can be a great challenge to someone with a borderline personality disorder.
 But throughout the process, teens will learn how to navigate their behavior and differentiate between rational and irrational thinking, and better manage their disorder.

 Outstanding!
 I believe Paradigm saved our daughters life and taught me invaluable things about how as her mother I can best support her in her journey to healing.

 How long does therapy take?

-Like treatment for many mental health problems, the timeline and process differs for every person.
-Some of the most central goals of therapy are to help you back to a place of normal and healthy interaction with others, so that your outbursts and previously uncontrolled behaviors are no longer causing harm to your responsibilities at school, home, or in relationships.
-It may take a while for you to get to this place, and even when you can relate and engage functionally, you still may have to resist urges and old habitual patterns.
-With this being said, what’s true for almost all treatment is also true with regard to this disorder, and that is: the sooner you start, the better.
+Like treatment for many mental health problems, the timeline and process differ for every person.
+The central goals of therapy are to help you get back to a place of normal and healthy interaction with others, so that your outbursts and previously uncontrolled behaviors are no longer causing harm to relationships and are no longer impairing your ability to uphold your responsibilities at school or at home.
+It may take a while for you to get there, and even when you can relate and engage functionally, you still may have to resist urges and old habits.
+With that said, what’s true for almost all treatments is also true for this disorder: the sooner you start, the better.